New Zealand DX class locomotive: Livery

-Upon introduction, all the DX class members were painted in a livery consisting of the locomotive body painted orange except for a chrome yellow segment that curved down from the top of the locomotive's long hood and ran back to its trailing end.
-The cheat line separating the orange from the yellow was approximately half-way up the side of the locomotive.
+Upon introduction, all the DX class members were painted in a livery consisting of the locomotive body painted orange, except for a chrome yellow segment that curved down from the top of the locomotive's long hood and ran back to its trailing end.
+The cheat line separating the orange from the yellow was approximately halfway up the side of the locomotive.
 The reasons for this livery have not been established.
 This livery was known as "Clockwork Orange" after the Stanley Kubrick film "A Clockwork Orange."
 The bogies and fuel tank were painted a flat grey colour and North American automatic couplers were fitted – these being soon changed to a beefed-up version of the NZR chopper-type.

 Between October 1976 and 1986, the entire class was repainted in the International Orange "Fruit Salad" livery – red, grey, and yellow, which most of the class wore until the end of the decade.
-This livery had the road numbers displayed on the sides of the locomotives in large white numbers with DX 2612 the first to be painted as such.
+This livery had the road numbers displayed on the sides of the locomotives in large white numbers with D^{X} 2612 the first to be painted as such.
 Since then, members of the DX class have received liveries including Cato Blue (Fruit Salad with blue instead of red), Bumble Bee (black and yellow), Corn-Cob (green and yellow) and the KiwiRail phase 1 and 2 schemes (grey, orange or red, and yellow).
 No DXs remain in the Fruit Salad, Cato Blue, Bumble Bee and Corn Cob liveries.